Azure/ResourceModules/modules/network/virtual-hub/README.md

 ### Parameter: `addressPrefix`

 Address-prefix for this VirtualHub.

 - Required: Yes
 - Type: string

+### Parameter: `name`

+The virtual hub name.

+- Required: Yes
+- Type: string

+### Parameter: `virtualWanId`

+Resource ID of the virtual WAN to link to.

+- Required: Yes
+- Type: string

 ### Parameter: `allowBranchToBranchTraffic`

 Flag to control transit for VirtualRouter hub.

 - Required: No
 - Type: bool
 - Default: `True`